schulle4u/awesome-yellow/README.md

 1. **Fork** this repository in your GitHub account.
 2. Add your entry to the appropriate category in `README.md`.
     - Only websites that are **publicly accessible** are accepted, no pure demo sites or local instances.
+    - Please don't use the domain name as link title, if possible.
     - Please use **meaningful descriptions** (1–2 sentences).
     - Make sure that items have the same format, and are sorted alphabetically within the categories.
 Additional notes are optional.
 3. Create a **pull request** with a short description of your change.